Skip to content

 Algorithm process

-Assuming the length of the array is \(n\), the steps of bubble sort are shown in the figure below.
+Assume the array has length \(n\).
+The steps of bubble sort are shown in the figure below:

-1. First, perform a "bubble" on \(n\) elements, swapping the largest element to its correct position.
+1. First, perform one "bubble" pass on \(n\) elements, swapping the largest element to its correct position.

-3. Similarly, after \(n - 1\) rounds of "bubbling," the top \(n - 1\) largest elements will be swapped to their correct positions.
+3. Continue in this manner; after \(n - 1\) such passes, the largest \(n - 1\) elements will have been moved to their correct positions.

 Bubble sort process